 The honesty has been looking raggedy for ages – not long to go before I can harvest the seeds and pull up this year’s spent growth.

-Mediterranean type plants are loving the heat – lavender, catmint, fennel and of course, the ever trusty Geranium ‘Roxanne’, looking unpeturbed as it empire builds through the beds.
+Mediterranean type plants are loving the heat – lavender, catmint, fennel and of course, the ever trusty Geranium ‘Rozanne’, looking unpeturbed as it empire builds through the beds.
 The dolly tub I planted up in May is also happy, filled with a supermarket sweep of Mediterranean sunlovers – an olive tree from Tesco, French lavender from Lidl plus some rather recherché pelargoniums from Malvern Flower Show.

 Another plant that seems to be luxuriating in the summer sun, is the honeysuckle that was planted to disguise a concrete washing line post … mission successful I’d say.